Choose delivery to your door or click & collect from over 7000 convenient local ParcelShops*. Our packaging is always plain and unbranded.

 While it’s natural for the hair to thin as we get older, sudden or patchy hair loss can sometimes be a sign of an underlying condition or a reaction to medical treatment.
 Stress can also be a reason for hair loss.

-So in this article we’re going to look at why stress can cause hair loss, symptoms and potential treatments.
+In this article we’re going to look at the types of hair loss including the most common - telogen effluvium, why stress can cause hair loss, symptoms and potential treatments.

 Why does stress cause hair loss?

 Stress symptoms are linked to the body’s “fight, flight or freeze” response.
 This is a survival response to stressful or potentially dangerous situations.
-Our body releases stress hormones which help us through this particular situation.
+Our body releases stress hormones such as cortisol which help us through this particular situation.

 But if the stress is ongoing (also known as "chronic"), we might have an excess of stress hormones circulating through our body.
 This can have a negative effect on your body - and it can also cause hair loss.

-The symptoms of hair loss cause by stress can vary on the person and the type of hair loss you’re experiencing.
-So let’s take a look at the different types of hair loss that can be caused by stress…
+The symptoms of hair loss caused by stress can vary on the person and the type of hair loss you’re experiencing.
+The different types of hair loss that can be caused by stress are telogen effluvium, alopecia areata and trichotillomania.

 Telogen effluvium